Online meetings where you forget to turn on the mic and talk non-stop – everyone’s been there, right?

 Shortcut not working?

-- Check same WiFi: Your iPhone and Mac must be on the same WiFi network
+- Check same WiFi: iPhone and Mac must be on the same WiFi network

-- Check if the IP is correct: Go to the Settings app on your Mac → check the IP again
+- Check if the IP is correct: Open the app’s Settings on Mac → check the IP again

-- Check if HTTP Server is ON: In Settings → HTTP Server should be ON
+- Check if HTTP Server is enabled: Settings → HTTP Server must be ON

-- Test with Safari: On your iPhone, open Safari and type
+- Test in Safari: On your iPhone, open Safari and enter

 What if the IP changes?

-If your router assigns dynamic IPs, the IP may change every time you restart the router.
-You need to:
+If your router assigns dynamic IPs, each time it restarts the IP may change.
+You’ll need to:

-1. Open the Settings app on your Mac → check the new IP
+1. Open the app’s Settings on Mac → check the new IP

 2. Update the shortcuts with the new IP

-Tip: Configure a Static IP for your Mac in the router so the IP doesn’t change.
+Tip: Configure a static IP for your Mac in your router so the IP doesn’t change.

 📥 Download

-I found it so convenient that I’m sharing it for everyone to use for FREE!
+I found it so convenient for myself that I’m sharing it for FREE for everyone to use!

-P.S.: In-app auto-update is still a work in progress; it keeps failing in the free version and I haven’t fixed it yet.
-I’ll come back and fix it when I’ve learned more 😅
+P.S.: In-app auto-update is still a work in progress, the free version keeps failing and I haven’t fixed it yet.
+I’ll come back to it when I’ve learned more 😅

-Please download, try it out, and send me your feedback!
+Please feel free to download, try it out, and send feedback!

 Made with ❤️ for macOS users